MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

   </muxc:ItemsRepeater>
 </ScrollViewer>
 ```

-This example shows a layout for an app that has various categories that can change with user preference and are presented as horizontally scrolling lists, as shown here.
+The image below shows the basic layout that's created using the above sample as a guideline.

 ![Nested layout with items repeater](images/items-repeater-nested-layout.png)

+This next example shows a layout for an app that has various categories that can change with user preference and are presented as horizontally scrolling lists.
+The layout of this example is also represented by the image above.

 ```xaml
 <!-- xmlns:muxc="using:Microsoft.UI.Xaml.Controls" -->